Travel and Visa Renewal

 - An Academic Training letter from the Glavin Office

 - Proof of current employment

-- Valid Form DS-2019 with a current travel signature (less than six months old on the date of entry)
+- Valid Form DS-2019 with a current travel signature (less than six months old)

 Entering in Tourist Status

 Students should NEVER enter the U.S. in tourist immigration status.
 If your I-94 does not indicate “F-1, D/S” or “J-1, D/S”, visit the Glavin Office for guidance.

 *Canadian Citizens are not required to have an F-1/J-1 visa stamp to enter the U.S., BUT ARE REQUIRED to present all other documents listed above.
 All students must request F-1/J-1 status and present Form I-20/DS-2019 to the immigration inspector at the U.S. port of entry.
 ALWAYS check your I-94 to ensure that it was properly notated with “F-1” or “J-1” and “D/S”.